ITD27M01/cloudsyaml/README.md

-# Simple library and CLI for explore the clouds.yaml
+# Simple library and CLI to explore the clouds.yaml

 ## List configured clouds
 ```